Temporary Signs Permitted Following Ordinance Requirements

 Everyone enthusiastically supporting their candidate needs to be aware of Village guidelines that must be followed regarding posting signs on residential property.

-“Off-premise signs,” those that advertise or promote a business not conducted at that property, are permitted only for or a limited time, up to a maximum seven (7) day period during a home improvement project being performed on that premises.
+“Off-premise signs,” those that advertise or promote a business not conducted at a residential property, are permitted only for or a limited time, up to a maximum seven (7) day period during a home improvement project being performed on that premises.
 These signs are required to be removed at the completion of the project.
-However, signs that advertise a business or service not being performed on a premises are not permitted.
+However, signs that advertise a business or service not being performed at a residential property are not permitted.